tabachoy/assignment-3.5-emmanuel/README.md

 ![image](AWS_ECR_create.png)

-Second option, using the Terraform AWS resource
+Second option, using the Terraform AWS resource.
 Create a terraform file.
-Ensure to include the AWS provider In the terminal prompt, run "terraform init", "terraform plan", "terraform apply" If all successful, go to AWS Console site then go to Elastic Container Registry service.
+Ensure to include the AWS provider.
+In the terminal prompt, run "terraform init", "terraform plan", "terraform apply".
+If all successful, go to AWS Console site then go to Elastic Container Registry service.
 Look in the list of repositories to verify the ECR